 This study of epigenetics has fully debunked the idea of genetic determinism and has made it clear that how our genes work can be influenced by our environment, experiences, emotions, and more.
 Sometimes these gene expressions can change within minutes.
 Other expression takes longer.
 Particular gene expression can even be passed on through generations.
 This is exciting because it first tells us that our genes do not determine our whole life.
 We can create an environment that contributes to the best expression of our genes.
 Second, it provides a genetic theory for how trauma can be passed through families while also suggesting that the genetic effects of trauma can be reversed.
 (I talk more about generational trauma here.)

 Seems pretty simple right?
 Make healthy choices in life and you are creating an environment in which your genes can find their best possible expression.
 But what about those who have grown up with abuse, or escaped from a war-torn part of the world, or have inherited trauma from generations before them?
-They are also able to actively work toward healing the past in order to create a present environment that encourages the best possible gene expression in their bodies.
+The great news is that they are also able to actively work toward healing the past in order to create a present environment that encourages the best possible gene expression in their bodies.
 That’s why epigenetics is so exciting.
 It means that every day is another chance to reset the genetic instructions to create a better future outcome.

 Quite a lot of people from all walks of life are jumping onto this idea and discovering how important our intentions are to drive our physical health and well-being.
 Authors and researchers such as Dawson Church, Joe Dispenza, and the people at HeartMath have been working on this idea of using your mind to create physical change.
 I’m sure they all recommend the suggestions above (eat well, exercise, etc.) but they focus on meditation and the practice of loving yourself as a powerful influence on your genes.
 You can read their work for more information on this, but I want to suggest the practice of Metta meditation as a simple place to start.